 Located on a very picturesque setting on the North Mall in the centre of Cork, Boole House is a recently restored property that was home to George Boole, regarded as the father of ‘pure mathematics’ and whose work Alan Turing used to develop the first digital computer in the 1930s.
 After many years of disrepair, it’s been renovated and will soon be used as an incubator for start-ups; something Mr Boole would no doubt approve of.

 Where: 5 Grenville Place

 Looking for more recommendations?
-Ask our front desk team for the inside scoop on where to see and what to do across the county!
+Ask our front desk team for the inside scoop on where to see, what pubs to visit and what to do across the county!